Skip to main content

 Surgically removing the cancer is the most common treatment for many stages of colorectal cancer.
 Chemotherapy, radiation, targeted therapy, radiofrequency ablation, and cryosurgery are other treatments that may be used to treat colorectal cancer, depending on the stage.

 Because of an increased risk of recurrence, differences in anatomy, and poorer prognosis, the treatment of rectal cancer may differ from that of colon cancer.
-Although surgery is the most common treatment for local and locally advanced rectal cancer, advanced stages may also be treated with radiation, chemotherapy, and targeted therapy.
+Although surgery remains a common type of treatment for local and locally advanced rectal cancer, people with some stages may be treated with radiation, chemotherapy, and/or targeted therapy with or without surgery.

-In addition to these standard treatments, researchers are continuing to study new colorectal cancer treatments, such as immunotherapies, as well as new combinations of existing treatments, in clinical trials.
+In addition to these standard treatments for rectal cancer, researchers continue to study both new treatments, such as immunotherapies, and new combinations of existing treatments in clinical trials.

 Immunotherapy for patients with Lynch syndrome or MSI-H colorectal cancer

-Approximately 5% of CRC cases are due to Lynch syndrome, an inherited DNA repair disorder.
-People with this disorder have a higher-than-normal risk of developing CRC, typically before they reach the age of 50.
-Lynch syndrome CRC tumors have many mutations, which may make them more susceptible to immunotherapies.
+Approximately 5% of colorectal cancer cases are due to Lynch syndrome, an inherited DNA repair disorder.
+People with this disorder have an increased risk of developing colorectal cancer, typically before they reach the age of 50.
+Lynch syndrome colorectal cancer tumors have many mutations, which may make them more susceptible to immunotherapies.

-A genetic feature known as microsatellite instability-high (MSI-H) makes up about 15 percent of patients with stages II and III colorectal cancer and about 5 percent with stage IV.
+A genetic feature known as microsatellite instability-high (MSI-H) is seen in about 15% of patients with stages II and III colorectal cancer and about 5% with stage IV.
 MSI-H means that there are mistakes in the way the DNA is copied in cancer cells, which can make them grow out of control.

-Indeed, the immune checkpoint inhibitors nivolumab (Opdivo), ipilimumab (Yervoy), and pembrolizumab (Keytruda) have been approved for the treatment of metastatic CRC in patients with Lynch syndrome.
-They also have been approved for metastatic CRC in patients with MSI-H cancers .
+The immune checkpoint inhibitors nivolumab (Opdivo), ipilimumab (Yervoy), and pembrolizumab (Keytruda) have all been approved for the treatment of metastatic colorectal cancer in patients with Lynch syndrome and in patients with MSI-H cancers.

-The COMMIT study is combining chemotherapy, bevacizumab (Avastin), and/or atezolizumab (Tecentriq) in treating patients with deficient DNA mismatch repair metastatic colorectal cancer.
-The hope is that combining the different ways they work will improve the treatment results in patients with colorectal cancer.
+The NCI-supported COMMIT study is testing the addition of atezolizumab (Tecentriq) to the combination of chemotherapy and the targeted therapy bevacizumab (Avastin), for treating patients that have defective DNA mismatch repair.
+The hope is that combining drugs that work in different ways will improve treatment results in patients with colorectal cancer.

 Combining immunotherapy with other treatments for patients without Lynch syndrome

-Immune checkpoint inhibitors have been less effective in the 80% of CRC patients without Lynch syndrome, and those whose cancers don't have mismatch repair deficiency.
+Immune checkpoint inhibitors have been less effective in colorectal cancer patients without Lynch syndrome and whose cancers don't have mismatch repair deficiency.
 Scientists are currently testing various agents, such as chemotherapy drugs, targeted therapies and viruses, in combination with immune-based therapy to determine whether combining treatments would be effective in killing cancer cells.

 Using targeted therapies for metastatic colorectal cancer

-Using targeted therapies against genetic mutations that may drive tumor growth is another key area of research for metastatic CRC.
+Using targeted therapies against genetic mutations that may drive tumor growth is another key area of research for metastatic colorectal cancer.
 The goal is to find agents that can block the activity of the abnormal proteins produced by these mutations.
 For example:

 Testing liquid biopsies